tiagoecmagalhaes/PyWolf/README.md

 ## Support

 PyWolf is build in Python 3.7.6 (x64).
-It was implemented and tested in Windows 10 (x64).
+It was mostly implemented in Windows 10 (x64).
+It was tested in the following OS:

+- Windows 7 (x64)
+- Windows 8/8.1 (x64)
+- Windows 10 (64)

 ## Installation